luong-komorebi/bitbucket-pipeline-aws-cloudfront-invalidate/README.md

 Create an invalidation of your CloudFront distribution

+One of the most common use cases is refreshing caches for your CloudFront distribution that points to your S3 bucket.git branch --set-upstream-to=origin/<branch> master

 ## YAML Definition

 Add the following snippet to the script section of your `bitbucket-pipelines.yml` file: